mstocco/mariostoc.co/content/traininglog/20201004-ironman2021-47weeksout.md

 That early morning jog **sucked so much** that I needed to walk to relax my soleus' a few times.
 I cut the activity short to 20 minutes.

-Disappointed is the only way I could describe that activity.
+Disappointed is the only way I could describe that run.

 <!---->
 At noon, Carina dropped me off at the ICBC office so I could renew my driver's licence.
 Once I was done, I started to walk home when it occurred to me that if I jogged for a bit, I could save a bit of time.
 What a difference a couple hours made;  I was able to jog **very comfortable** at a 5:40/km pace for the next 12 minutes.